1989 Australian Touring Car Championship

-The 1989 Australian Touring Car Championship was a CAMS sanctioned Australian motor racing title open to Group 3A Touring Cars.
-The championship, which was the 30th Australian Touring Car Championship, began on 5 March at Amaroo Park and ended on 9 July at Oran Park Raceway after eight rounds.
+The 1989 Australian Touring Car Championship was an Australian motor racing competition open to Group 3A Touring Cars.
+It was sanctioned by the Confederation of Australian Motor Sport as the 30th Australian Touring Car Championship.
+The championship began on 5 March at Amaroo Park and ended on 9 July at Oran Park Raceway after eight rounds.
 The 1989 Australian Manufacturers' Championship was contested over the same eight round series.

 The championship, which was promoted as the Shell Ultra Australian Touring Car Championship, was won by Dick Johnson driving a Ford Sierra RS500.
 Toyota won the Australian Manufacturers' Championship.

 Teams and drivers

 The following drivers and teams competed in the 1989 Australian Touring Car Championship.